gracehikes/gracehikes.github.io/README.md

 ## [Project 4: Regression Analysis of Online Screen Time and Teen Mental Health](https://github.com/gracehikes/proj_social_media_teen_mental_health)
 * I explored the relationship between social media screen time spent and its effect on youth mental health.
-My causal inference study used a large 2019 survey on 20,000+ households in the U.K. It included questions on how much time the young person spent on social media, computer- and other screen-time (game consoles, computer games, TV).
-There were also questions on how the child felt about different areas of life for example school work, appearance, family, friends, school and life as a whole.
+My causal inference study used a large 2019 survey on 20,000+ households in the U.K. It included questions on how much time the young person spent on social media, computer- and other screen-time (game consoles, computer games, TV) as well as questions on how the child felt about different areas of life.
-* There appeared to be adverse effects on a young person’s mental well-being when they spent in excess of 4 hours on social media chatting and interactions during a normal school day.
+* There appeared to be adverse effects on a young person’s mental well-being when they spent in excess of 4 hours on social media during a normal school day.
 The measurements came from six mental well-being questions and responses from youths aged 10-15 years old in the U.K. survey.
 While the mental-health effect estimates varied in magnitude for the questions, I found that they were all toward the more unhappy direction of the emoticon scale.

 ![](/images/project%20report%207%20emoticons.png)